hu8813/push_swap/README.md

 ## Usage

-To use the push_swap program, compile it with the `make` command and then run it with the list of integers to be sorted as arguments.
-For example:
+To use the push_swap program, compile it with the `make` command and then run it with the list of integers to be sorted as arguments. i.e.:

 `./push_swap 3 1 2`

-If you get any error, try to run it in bash instead zsh

-to test with some random numbers:
+To test with some random numbers:

 `make test`  (will test with 10 numbers as default)